sharetribe/flex-docs/src/docs/ftw-security/how-to-sanitize-user-generated-content-in-ftw/index.md

 [vulnerable for XSS](https://mathiasbynens.github.io/rel-noopener/)).

 There is also Field\* components around `<input>` elements (e.g.
-FieldTextInput) since FTW uses Final Form.
+FieldTextInput) since the Sharetribe Web Template uses Final Form.
 Those could be used in a similar fashion to validate content or just format it before saving.

 ## Further reading